dhthwy/r/README.md

 # r

+"
+i'm sorry I didn't make it.
+I was too busy riding penis.
+I know it cost a lot of time and money, but I just can't make it riding.
+It's just so much more important than you.

+Yeah, tell that you see your next interview or do that see how that goes bitch.
+"

 "Oh yeah

 We dont stand up interviewees either after they made big expenses.
 Im sure you do it as youre not well natured.
 Twisted Sicko."